3 min read

 On the other hand, many pet parents adopted their amazing adult pets from shelters.
 In these cases, you might not know your pets medical history, such as how they behaved as a kitten or puppy, their past experiences with personalized veterinary care, or the environment in which they lived before coming into your life.
 Their history can feel like a mystery!

-Rest assured, working closely with a veterinarian from their first new puppy pet appointment will reveal a clearer picture of your pet's health and what to watch out for moving forward.
+Rest assured, working closely with a veterinarian from their first new puppy pet appointment will reveal a clearer picture of your pet’s health and what to watch out for moving forward.
 Moreover, you can begin crafting a historical pet medical record for your furry friend from the moment you adopt them onward.
-The Papaya Pet App is useful for keeping appointments, upcoming procedures, pet vaccine records, medications, other pet health medical records, and behavioral reports all in one place for easy reference.
-It's never too late to start keeping track!
+It’s never too late to start keeping track appointments, upcoming procedures, pet vaccine records, medications, other pet health medical records, and behavioral reports all in one place for easy reference.